sciosci/SOSCD/_pages/about.md

 The SOS+CD Lab works on understanding current practices in science and developing semi-automated methods to mine scientific knowledge from vast, unstructured datasets of full-text publications, citations, and images.
 We use various computational techniques, including deep learning, natural language processing, graph analytics, image processing, and causal inference.

-[Our talented alumni](/people/#alumni) have secured fulfilling positions as software engineers, data scientists, data engineers, and security analysts.
-Many of our graduates have gone on to excel as postdoctoral researchers and professors at top institutions worldwide.
+[Our talented alumni](/people/#alumni) have secured positions as software engineers, data scientists, data engineers, and security analysts.
+Many of our graduates have gone to postdoctoral and assistant professor positions at top institutions.

 ### Address